Hardy's (1792 ship): Career

 In 1795 Admiral Hugh Cloberry Christian mounted an expedition to the West Indies.
 The expedition sailed on 6 October, 16 November, and 9 December, but weather forced the vessels to put back.
 Hardy's was part of the fleet that returned in January 1796.
 The fleet finally successfully sailed on 20 March to invade St Lucia, with troops under Lieutenant-General Sir Ralph Abercromby.
 St Lucia surrendered to the British on 25 May.

 The Register of Shipping (RS) started publishing with the 1800 issue.
 Hardy's first appearance in a register was in this issue.
 She had not and did not appear in Lloyd's Register for some time thereafter.
-The entry in the Register of Shipping gave a launch year of 1798.
+The entry in the Register of Shipping reported that she had been launched in 1798.

 In November 1807 Hardy's put into Harwich with the loss of her anchors and cables, and with nine feet of water in her hold.
-She was on a voyage from Archangelsk, Russia to London when she had grounded on the Corton Sand.
+She was on a voyage from Arkhangelsk, Russia to London when she had grounded on the Corton Sand.
 A report later that month stated that she had sunk on the beach at Ramsgate, but that it was expected that her cargo would be saved.

 The 1809 volume of the Register of Shipping showed Hardy's being launched in 1792.